vossenv/ust-unofficial/README.md

+# Unoffical UST Resources

+The resources on this page are NOT officially supported by Adobe, but provide additional resources and information.
+Any questions regarding the material here can be directed to per38285@adobe.com.

+# Installation on the SUSE platforms

+Installation of the user sync tool is straightforward.
+The install shell script provided [here](https://github.com/janssenda-adobe/UST-Install-Scripts) will allow a quick and easy installation.
+The binaries are pulled from this repository, and apply to openSUSE as well as SLES SP1+.

-# Building on the SUSE platforms
+# Building the SUSE platforms

 The Suse platforms are not officially supported, but the tool can be successfully compiled and deployed on them.
 The following instructions work on openSUSE 42.3 and SLES12SP1+.
 Other verisons will have very similar processes.
 The primary difference is in the versioning of packages, particularly with SLES.
 In some cases, openSUSE repositories can be borrowed if needed.
 If you are using vagrant/virtualbox for your builds, you can get the boxes used for this writeup from the Vagrant Cloud:

 [OpenSUSE Leap 42.3](https://app.vagrantup.com/danimaetrix/boxes/openSUSE-Leap-42.3)<br/>
 [SLES12 SP1](https://app.vagrantup.com/danimaetrix/boxes/sles12-sp1-sdk)  (w/DVD repositories)<br/>